elastic/kibana/FUNCTIONS.md

 fit | *string* | Algorithm to use for fitting series to the target time span and interval.
 Available: average, carry, nearest, none, scale,

 #### .quandl()

     Pull data from quandl.com using the quandl code.
-Stick your free API key in timelion.json.
-API is rate limited without a key
+Set "timelion:quandl.key" to your free API key in Kibana's Advanced Settings.
+    The API has a really low rate limit without a key

 Argument | Accepts | Description
 --- | --- | ---